 Check out our lesson video on Johnny B. Goode below.
-This is an example of a blue song.
+This is an example of a blues song.

-I am now teaching teachers all over the Northern suburbs of Chicago how to use the ukulele in their classrooms.
+In addition, Jenny teaches teachers all over the northern suburbs of Chicago how to use the ukulele in their classrooms.
 The students and educators are both excited to be adding something new and current for their students to learn and enjoy.

 - Unique UFA pedagogy begins with one chord songs to give students instant success as they learn solo and ensemble skills.

 - For today's digital learners, the INTERACTIVE Practice studio - included free - offers multi-screen video lessons, play-along recordings, and more for every song in the book.

 - The informative Teacher Edition will make it easy for you to succeed with teaching ukulele.